salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
    ```

-3. Download these files from this repository.
+3. Download these files from this repository:

    - [.gitignore](.gitignore)
    - [app.py](app.py)